Ada-Developers-Academy/core-cs-fundamentals/recursion/intro-to-recursion.md

 Recursion is what happens when something's definition refers to itself.
 This could mean that something is constructed using itself, or that its construction is based on itself.

-A recursive algorithm solves a problem by using the solving a smaller version of the same problem.
+A recursive algorithm solves a problem by solving a smaller version of the same problem.

 ## Examples from Mathematics